guard/guard/README.md

 The [rb-notifu](https://rubygems.org/gems/rb-notifu) gem supports Windows system tray notifications.

-To use `rb-notifu` you have to add it to your `Gemfile` and run bundler:
+To use `rb-notifu` you have to add it to your `Gemfile` and run Bundler:

 ```ruby
 group :development do